dailypartita/China-COVID-19-Forecast-Hub/model-output/README.md

 # Model outputs folder

-<mark style="background-color: #FFE331">**Below is a template of the README.md file for the model-ouput folder of your hub.
-Italics in brackets are placeholders for information about your hub. **</mark>

 This folder contains a set of subdirectories, one for each model, that contains submitted model output files for that model.
 The structure of these directories and their contents follows [the model output guidelines in our documentation](https://docs.hubverse.io/en/latest/user-guide/model-output.html).
-Documentation for hub submissions specifically is provided below.
+Documentation for China COVID-19 Forecast Hub submissions specifically is provided below.

 # Data submission instructions